Kabi4/GettingStartWithRuby/17.RegularExpression/readme.md

   - `\s` means any occurence of `" "` (White Space).`\s+` gives all the conitnous occurance of white space characters can be one or more.
   - `\S` means any occurence of non white space characters.
   - Refer: `7.BackSlashCharacter.rb`.

+ ## Regex Anchors
+  - Anchor is symbol which ties a match to a specific point like at start of string or end of string.
+  - `\A` anchor is used to refer the regex must be at the start of string.Anchor Should be place at start of regex.
+  - `\z` is use to end of string and must be use at the end of regex.
+  - Refer: `8.RegexAnchors.rb`.